-A book which inspired the creation of the NHS introduced by bestseller writer, Adam Kay.
+A book which inspired the creation of the NHS introduced by bestselling writer, Adam Kay.

 By former doctor A. J. Cronin, The Citadel is a moving story of tragedy, triumph and redemption.
-With a foreword by Adam Kay, the bestselling author of This is Going to Hurt, Twas the Nighshift Before Christmas, Kay's Anatomy and Kay's Marvellous Medicine
+With a foreword by Adam Kay, the bestselling author of This is Going to Hurt.

 When newly qualified doctor Andrew Manson takes up his first post in a Welsh mining community, the young Scot brings with him a bagful of idealism and enthusiasm.
 Both are soon strained to the limit as Andrew discovers the reality of performing operations on a kitchen table and washing in a scullery, of unspeakable sanitation, of common infantile cholera and systemic corruption.
 There are no X-rays, no ambulances – nothing to combat the disease and poverty.